jillix/ruut.js/README.md

 # ruut

-A simple and fast route parsing, supporting parameters and more.
+A tiny and fast route parsing library, supporting parameters and more.

+This module can be used on both server and client sides.
+For a demo using this on the client side see [the demo page](https://jillix.github.io/ruut.js).

 ## Installation